 To discover how much it will cost to charge an EV from a Char.gy charge point, head to Zap-Map’s Public Charging Calculator.
 This allows you to select any new or used plug-in vehicle, and tailor elements – such as electricity cost and charge required – for personalised results.

 Char.gy network access

-Access to the Char.gy network is made via the network’s web app.
+Access to the Char.gy network is via the network’s web app, or through Zap-Pay.
 Payment is then taken from a credit or debit card linked to the customer’s account after the charging session is complete.